sakokassounian/image_processing/README.md

-# image processing and Learning how to use Git
+# Image processing and Learning how to use Git
 Specific solutions for document detection.
 I will describe the problems of Canny edge detection.
 I will also use this repository as material to learn how to use Git.
 I followed the instructions of https://medium.com/swlh/what-do-i-need-to-know-about-git-5017bde0b572

 ## Images are unique